+Applications for the 2015 Hyatt Rotary Public Service Award are now being accepted.
 Applications can be submitted online through the CCPS Application and Nomination Portal and should include the following:

 - A justification of need and a description of how the service you will provide or the project you will complete adds to or complements what is already available;

 - A concise description of the project and how you will carry it out, including a description of the personnel involved;